 The site had many empty reviews that were of no value either to users or to the search engine.
-We recommended removing such reviews and display only relatively new reviews (not older than 12 months) as earlier reviews will unlikely be useful to the users.
+We recommended removing such reviews and displaying only relatively new reviews (not older than 12 months) as earlier reviews will unlikely be useful to the users.

-Such a solution made the directions pages more unique and useful — now, each visitor could see available tickets from point A to point B, find out the schedule and carriers’ fare.
+Such a solution made the directions pages more unique and useful — now, each visitor could see available tickets from point A to point B, and find out the schedule and carriers’ fare.